SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 We have used [MultiSequenceLearning](https://github.com/ddobric/neocortexapi/blob/master/source/Samples/NeoCortexApiSample/MultisequenceLearning.cs) as the base of this project.

-For this project, we are using time series of network load (rounded off to nearest integer, in precentage) as our training data.
+For this project, we are using a sample time series data of network load (rounded off to nearest integer, in precentage) for training.
 The data is kept inside the csv files in the following format:

 ```
 49,52,55,48,52,47,46,50,52,47